segura08m/InnerNode/README.md

 ### 2. Configuration

 Create a file named `.env` in the root of the project directory.
-This file will store your configuration secrets.
-Populate it with the following variables, replacing the placeholder values with your own:
+This file stores your configuration and secrets.
+Populate it with the following variables, replacing the placeholder values:

 ```dotenv
 # URL for the source chain's RPC node (e.g., from Infura, Alchemy, or a personal node)